-During the 2012 Legislative Session, there was an amendment proposed to a reclaimed water bill (HB 639) that would have allowed the use of reclaimed water on vegetable gardens for private residences in South Florida.
-The amendment died for lack of a sponsor.
 During the 2014 Legislative Session, SB 536 passed, requiring DEP, DACS and the Water Management Districts, in cooperation with interested stakeholders, to investigate options for expanding the beneficial reuse of reclaimed water throughout the State.
+The final report is due to the Legislature by December 1, 2015.
 Current technology provides an opportunity to treat reclaimed wastewater to standards that would allow for its broad application and use for agriculture when that application and use is permitted in accordance with all public health requirements and environmental standards.
-The County SUPPORTS legislation that would allow for the use of reclaimed water for residential gardens and the broad application and use of reclaimed water for agricultural purposes, but only if supported by the conclusions of the statewide reuse study mandated by SB 536 and only where the DEP and/or Department of Health concludes that its use is able to be permitted and would not be considered a public health or safety concern.
+The County SUPPORTS legislation that would allow for the use of reclaimed water for residential gardens and the broad application and use of reclaimed water for agricultural purposes, as supported by the conclusions of the statewide reuse study mandated by SB 536 and only where the DEP and/or Department of Health concludes that its use is able to be permitted and would not be considered a public health or safety concern.

-AMENDMENTS TO THE CONSULTANT'S COMPETITIVE NEGOTIATION ACT
+AMENDMENTS TO THE CONSULTANTS COMPETITIVE NEGOTIATION ACT